 If your home is running on the Nest Thermostat you probably read about the recent outages and may be living in fear of being left without heat in the dead of winter.

-For complete instructions, visit Nest Support page.
+For more detailed instructions, visit Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or turning off completely.
+Nest Thermostats that were updated recently to software version 5.1.3 or later may be having problems, including becoming unresponsive, not efficiently charging the battery, or turning off completely.
 Nest suggests recharging and restarting your thermostat to rectify the glitch and get it up and running again.